Skip to content

 Info

 Parameter -r num adjusts the model for a read length of 'num' bases.
-That is, if two markers of the same type are closer than 'num' bases, it joins them by inclining the bases separating them.
+That is, if two markers of the same type are closer than 'num' bases, it joins them by including the bases separating them.

 E.g.: